 Another book of interest from Penn is Spacetug Copenhagen, book one of the Steps to Space series.
 I don’t know about anyone else, but as a child, I always imagined we would be living on other planets by now (I have an overactive imagination).

 This book uses present-day engineering and science to show just how close we are to that vision.
 It’s set just fifteen years in the future, has a luxurious hotel in orbit, and judging by the series title, will feature the birth of a space colony.

 As with The Dark Colony, it’s a fascinating (and addictive) read, especially when the source of inspiration is cited as an amateur space program.

 The Copenhagen Suborbitals are a non-profit, amateur based space endeavor, funded entirely by private sponsors and donors.
 They build suborbital space vehicles – designed to pave the way for manned space flight on a micro size spacecraft, and on a micro size budget (Copenhagen Suborbitals)

 Despite the distance, and very different placement of the two forms of colony, there are several elements common in both books:-

 Limited Resources (and the need to use what is available)

 Restricted living conditions

 Penn and Forge have colonies that have been established over a period of time, and both have a futuristic placement, although the Asteroid Police series is closer to our present timeline then Toys and Soldiers.

-If you are interesting in reading these books, please click on the images and you will be taken directly to Amazon.
-I, in the meantime, shall continue to search through the masses of self-published books for a land based and underwater colony environment (please feel free to comment if you know of any).
+If you are interested in reading these books, please click on the images and you will be taken directly to Amazon.
+I, in the meantime, shall continue to search through the masses of self-published books for a land-based and underwater colony environment (please feel free to comment if you know of any).